juliolvfilho/drf-template/README.md

 - Removed all non-essential apps and middleware
 - Flake8 + Black (linter and formatter)
 - Default Throttling (prevents a user from making the same API call twice in a very short period)
+- Automatic setup for Firebase emulators when running development server

 ### Setup